 Sunset of Additional Tax on Table Games Repealed.
 On top of the standard 12% tax imposed on gross table game revenue, Pennsylvania's legislature enacted an additional 2% tax effective August 1, 2016.
-That tax was scheduled to expire on August 1, 2021, until Act 25 of 2021 repealed the expiration date, thereby making the cumulative 14% tax rate permanent.
+That tax was scheduled to expire on August 1, 2021, but Act 25 of 2021 repealed the expiration date, thereby making the cumulative 14% tax rate permanent.

 Events Tickets: Services or Tangible Personal Property?
-As discussed below, Pennsylvania law allows a deduction from the gross terminal revenue and gross table game revenue tax bases for certain promotional items.
+Pennsylvania law allows a deduction from the gross terminal revenue and gross table game revenue tax bases for certain promotional items.
 However, five items are excluded by statute from qualifying for the deduction: travel expenses, food, refreshments, lodging, and services.
-The Supreme Court of Pennsylvania is now considering whether the exclusion for "services" applies to event tickets.
+The Supreme Court of Pennsylvania recently resolved a years-long dispute by concluding that the exclusion for "services" does not extend to event tickets.
+Thus, their cost is deductible.

-While the Commonwealth argues that when you consider substance over form, the tickets to baseball games, concerts, etc. are representative of services and therefore not deductible, the taxpayer argues that the tickets are intangible personal property-not services.
+Throughout this litigation, the Commonwealth argued that when you consider substance over form, tickets to baseball games, concerts, etc. are representative of services and therefore not deductible, while the taxpayer argued that the tickets are intangible personal property-not services.
 In October 2019, the Commonwealth Court agreed with the taxpayer, finding that ambiguity as to the reach of the term "services" within the Gaming Act must be construed in the taxpayer's favor.